outernetcouncil/federation/docs/REFERENCE.md

 ## 1.4.
 Key Use Cases

-In the most basic form, Federation enables cooperation between two disparate networks to overcome the outage/unavailability of a node -- rerouting elsewhere
+In the most basic form, Federation enables cooperation between two disparate networks to overcome the outage/unavailability of a node -- allowing two networks to fulfil a service request that wouldn't otherwise be possible.

 <img src="ref-ex1.png" width="760.2" height="433.3" alt="Description">
 </div>

-The Federation Architecture is designed to support a wide range of use cases, including but not limited to:
+When leveraged more extensively, Federation has the potential to dramatically extend the capabilities and resillience of multiple archetypes of next generation networks:

 ### Space-Relay Interconnect and Transit